outsmartchad/solana-trading-cli/src/trading_dev/README.md

     await setInitTokenObj(tokenAddress, path_To_bought_tokens); // successfully create a limit order object in the bought_tokens.json file, please see the implementation of setInitTokenObj() in src/trading_dev/ProfitAndLoss/utils.ts

   }
+}

-  // logic to check if the token has hit the entry price, if so, buy the token while (true) {
+// check if the token has hit the entry price, if so, buy the token async function buy_checker(){
+  while (true) {
     const bought_tokens = await loadBoughtTokens(path_To_bought_tokens);
     for (const token in bought_tokens) {